ankur-devfactory/lambda/queue-processor/README.md

 2. Package: `sam package --s3-bucket <bucket-name>`
 3. Deploy: `sam deploy`

-**Boilerplate note** If you want to change the default configurations (e.g. AWS region), you can run `sam deploy --guided`, which will ask some questions and then update the `samconfig.toml` file.
+**Note** If you want to change the default configurations (e.g. AWS region, subscription email), you can run `sam deploy --guided`, which will ask some questions and then update the `samconfig.toml` file.

-## Usage

-TODO Add usage instructions for your own solution.